 Furthermore, having higher intakes of AA show no increase in inflammatory markers.
 Studies have shown that adding 1,200 mg/day of AA (12 times higher than the average intake of AA in the U.S.) to the diet has no clear effect on increasing inflammation.
 (12, 13) As well, our Paleolithic ancestors (who were largely free chronic inflammatory disease) consumed at least twice the amount of AA that the average American does today.
 (14)

 There are two other important facts about red meat you should know about.
 First, red meat actually has a lower concentration of AA than other meats.
 (15, 16) Second, red meat has been shown to increase tissue concentrations of both AA and the long chain omega-3s DHA and EPA.
 This helps keep the omega-3 and omega-6 fat acids in a healthy balance thereby keeping inflammation under control.
 (17)

 Our ancestors and modern day hunters and gatherers consume red meat regularly.
-Not only were our ancestors largely free of chronic inflammatory diseases like cancer, but so are modern day hunters and gatherers like the Masai tribe.
+Not only were our ancestors largely free of chronic inflammatory diseases, but so are modern day hunters and gatherers like the Masai tribe.
 Their traditional diet consists almost entirely of milk, meat, and blood.
 (21)

 The bottom line is that there is no good evidence red meat causes more inflammation than other meats.
 If anything there is evidence that red meat decreases inflammation.
 It’s possible there is people that might not tolerate red meat well which might create inflammation.
 In general, however, there is no reason for people to fear eating red meat on the basis of inflammation.